Bank First Corporation (BFC): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1987 Bank First Corporation (Holding Company) Formed Provided the necessary structure for strategic growth, acquisitions, and operational flexibility.
+1987 Bank First Corporation (Holding Company) Formed Created a financial holding company structure (initially First Manitowoc Bancorp) for strategic flexibility and future acquisitions.

-2014 Consolidated Brand as Bank First Unified the identity across all locations, reflecting expanded operations beyond the original Manitowoc base.
+2014 Consolidated Brand as Bank First Unified the identity across all locations, signaling expanded operations beyond the original Manitowoc base. [cite: 7 (from previous search)]

-2023 Acquired Hometown Bancorp, Ltd. Bolstered presence in northeastern and central Wisconsin, integrating branches in key communities like Fond du Lac and Wautoma.
+2023 Acquired Hometown Bancorp, Ltd. Bolstered presence in northeastern and central Wisconsin, extending the bank's regional reach. [cite: 3 (from previous search)]

 Bank First Corporation (BFC) Ownership Structure